 If you've been asking yourself ‘what jobs does a painter do?' here's a rundown of their primary responsibilities:

-A painter will advise the client on modern trends, colour schemes, the most suitable paint and materials, and realistic time frame.
-While it's ultimately your choice on whether you take this advice, it's recommended you always follow the professional guidance of a qualified painter to get the best outcomes.
+A painter will advise the client on modern trends, colour schemes, the most suitable paint and materials, and a realistic time frame.
+While it's ultimately your choice as to whether you take this advice, it's recommended you always follow the professional guidance of a qualified painter to get the best outcomes.

 A painter will prepare internal and external surfaces for painting.
 Preparation may include filling in dents or chips in the wall, sanding and cleaning surfaces, scraping old or flaky paint away, covering edging and frames with masking tape, or pressure washing outdoor surfaces.